-The communities within this biotope are characterized by a dense canopy of Ascophyllum nodosum.
-The fucoid Fucus vesiculosus is also common within this biotope.
-The red seaweed Polysiphonia lanosa is a common epiphyte on Ascophyllum nodosum.
-The sheltered nature of this biotope allows Ascophyllum nodosum ecad mackayi to form on rare occasions.
+The community within this biotope are characterized by a dense canopy of Ascophyllum nodosum.
+The fucoids Fucus vesiculosus and Fucus serratus are also found within this biotope.
+The red seaweed Polysiphonia lanosa is a frequent epiphyte on Ascophyllum nodosum.
 The barnacle species Semibalanus balanoides is found on the rock surfaces beneath the canopy, along with the limpet species Patella vulgata.
 Both of these species are important in the structuring of the biological community on rocky intertidal ecosystems (Hawkins, 1983).
 A number of littorinids are found within this biotope and are important grazers.
 The crab Carcinus maenas and the dog whelk Nucella lapillus are dominant predators.